Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Lansing, IL?

-Lansing’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:
+Lansing features a diverse range of neighborhoods, each with unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Oakwood Estates: Post-WWII suburb, poorly drained clay, Kentucky bluegrass dominance, moderate tree cover, high water table in spring
+• Oakwood Estates: Post-WWII suburb with poorly drained clay soils, Kentucky bluegrass dominance, and moderate tree cover; frequent water ponding and spongy turf.

 Lansing Municipal Ordinances for Landscaping Operations & Equipment Use

-Lansing regulates landscaping operations to ensure neighborhood quality of life and environmental protection.
-Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances apply to all powered equipment, and commercial service providers must be properly licensed and registered with the Village.
-Insurance requirements include liability and workers’ compensation coverage, and bonding may be required for municipal contracts.
-Residents and contractors should always verify current regulations before scheduling dethatching work.
-For more information on ordinances, licensing, and equipment use, contact: Lansing Building Department
+Lansing regulates landscaping operations to ensure neighborhood safety and quality of life.
+Power dethatchers and related equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
+Noise ordinances apply to all powered equipment, and commercial service providers must be licensed and registered with the Village.
+Comprehensive insurance (liability and workers’ compensation) and bonding are required for municipal contracts.
+All landscaping operations must comply with local business registration and environmental protection standards.
+For ordinance details and licensing requirements, contact:

 3141 Ridge Road, Lansing, IL 60438